dezeroku/homelab/helmfile/core/vault-setup.md

 On the first run the unseal keys have to be generated and written down in a safe place, as subsequent restarts will require unsealing the vault with them.

 ```
-# Only once on the initial deploy
+# Only once on the initial deploy, use just one key shard as it's a toy deployment anyway
+# For fun, the keys are set to be encrypted with the PGP key provided in keybase
+# The `-pgp-keys` param can be skipped if that's not needed or wanted
-kubectl exec -n vault -ti vault-0 -- vault operator init
+kubectl exec -n vault -ti vault-0 -- vault operator init -pgp-keys keybase:<username> -key-shares=1 -key-threshold=1
 ```

 Now you can follow the below instructions for unsealing the vault.